hcao10/link-in-bio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Haowei(Howard) Cao is a Master of Science candidate in Electrical and Computer Engineering at Johns Hopkins University.
-His prior studies at the University of Houston centered on Ph.D.-level research in Computer Science, showcasing a strong background in data analytics, image processing, visualization, and artificial intelligence.
-His research work is robust, with contributions to projects like Topic-based Indexing, and Hexahedral Mesh Structure Visualization and Evaluation.
-Haowei has co-authored a paper for the IEEE 17th Pacific Visualization Symposium.
+Master of Science candidate in Electrical and Computer Engineering at Johns Hopkins University.
+My prior studies at the University of Houston centered on Ph.D.-level research in Computer Science, showcasing a strong background in data analytics, image processing, visualization, and artificial intelligence.
+My research work is robust, with contributions to projects like Topic-based Indexing, and Hexahedral Mesh Structure Visualization and Evaluation.
+I have co-authored a paper for the IEEE Transactions on Visualization and Computer Graphics(TVCG).
 {style="text-align: justify; font-size: 0.8em;"}